cmargroff/njaPatcher/README.md

 The process of making a working NJA/NJ model is a 100% success if njaPatcher is implemented correctly, but the process of creating a Wavefront OBJ file has a strict set of requirements.
 These requirements are listed within the OBJ requirements section of this document.

 # How to use njaPatcher
 The current repo is still in early development and is refactored in a minimal way, the testing browser/console for njaPatcher is Google Chrome, so it's recommended while njaPatcher is still in alpha version.
+All functionality for this version of njaPatcher is controlled through the "main.js" script.

 In the latest update for njaPatcher, there is a JavaScript object to replace the previous functionality of editing variables in the "njaPatcher.js" script.
 A new script is included named "njPatcher.js", which has dependency on "njaPatcher.js", njaPatcher cannot currently return data in a mutable state, since the focus is creating an accurate conversion process first.